Rivers Casino & Resort Schenectady overview

 Online poker potential is strong

 The State Assembly’s Chairman of the Committee on Racing and Wagering introduced legislation which would legalize and regulate online poker in the state of New York in early 2017.
 In fact, he claims he sees very little standing in the way of such legislation, and all of New York’s licensed casino and Racino properties are on board.
+The bill went nowhere in 2017, but was still live in the legislature at the start of 2018.

 This obviously includes Rivers Casino & Resort Schenectady, which has already developed online casino and poker software through operator Rush Street’s Interactive division.
 Plus, the property already boasts a 15-table live Poker room.
 Rush Street Gaming already has experience in the online gaming industry and appear to be poised to jump on board immediately.
 Particularly if existing brick and mortar casino properties get the first opportunity to obtain online poker operator licenses.